The Vermont Statutes Online

 (5) The terms and conditions of a grant or loan agreement apply to the original recipient and to a successor in interest for the period the grant or loan agreement is in effect.

-(6) The identity of a recipient and the amount of a grant or forgivable loan are public records that shall be available for public copying and inspection and the Department shall publish this information at least quarterly on its website.
+(6) The identity of a recipient, the amount of a grant or forgivable loan, the year in which the grant or forgivable loan was extended, and the year in which any affordability covenant ends are public records that shall be available for public copying and inspection and the Department shall publish this information at least quarterly on its website.

-(e) Program requirements applicable to grants.
-For a grant awarded through the Program, the following requirements apply for a minimum period of five years:
+(e) Program requirements applicable to grants and five-year forgivable loans.
+For a grant or five-year forgivable loan awarded through the Program, the following requirements apply for a minimum period of five years:

 (1) A landlord shall coordinate with nonprofit housing partners and local coordinated entry organizations to identify potential tenants.

-(2)(A) Except as provided in subdivision (2)(B) of this subsection (e), a landlord shall lease the unit to a household that is exiting homelessness or actively working with an immigrant or refugee resettlement program.
+(2)(A) Except as provided in subdivision (2)(B) of this subsection (e), a landlord shall lease the unit to a household that is:

-(B) If, upon petition of the landlord, the Department or the housing organization that issued the grant determines that a household exiting homelessness is not available to lease the unit, then the landlord shall lease the unit:
+(B) If, upon petition of the landlord, the Department or the housing organization that issued the grant determines that a household under subdivision (A) of this subdivision (e)(2) is not available to lease the unit, then the landlord shall lease the unit:

 (i) to a household with an income equal to or less than 80 percent of area median income; or